tubone24/github-api-v4-python/README.md

 Aggregate PR to the master branch and output the release results in CSV format.

+## Background

+Normally, when you release a system, there should be a release management table that summarizes the release date and release contents, such as release management, but it was troublesome because it was not organized!
+It was something.

+However, our source is managed on GitHub, and we always follow the branch strategy of Git-flow, so if you collect PR and commit history, you can do it!
+It was.

 ## How to use

 ### Precondition